Main image of the Nextas E-Series Automation Chuck

 Frequently Asked Questions

-How does the clamping mechanism work—air‑release or air‑clamp—and what is the force?
+How does the clamping mechanism work, and what force is listed?

 Which processes is it best suited for?